 These two things involve the true hope that only Christians possess.
 The writer of Hebrews takes the next two chapters to explain in detail these two immutable (unchangeable) things.

 Notice that Hebrews 7 deals with the greatness of the Melchizedek priesthood as opposed to the Aaronic priesthood.
 The hope for Israel was to be a great physical nation that would lead all nations to keep the commandments so they would have great physical blessings.

 The oath of God, however, was to bring in a better hope, the awesome hope of eternal life as a member of his family inheriting the earth.
 This is one of the immutable things that will be accomplished in spiritual Israel (Hebrews 8:10).

 God has decided that he will not lie because he has sworn to do two things.
-He first has sworn to make us (humans) into his very kind of people, to make us fully into his own image and likeness as he stated in Genesis 1:26.
+He first has sworn to make us (humans) into his very kind of people, which means to make us fully into his own image and likeness (Genesis 1:26).
 The second thing God promises is that Jesus will accomplish his ultimate purpose for us through the office of High Priest.

-One of the seven things that the Eternal HATES is someone who lies (Proverbs 6:17).
+One of the seven things that the Eternal hates is someone who states something that is untrue (Proverbs 6:17).
 In fact, he will ultimately destroy those who habitually practice such behavior (Psalm 5:6).
 God does not lie because to do so would be to go against his holy, righteous character.